AbhishekSalian/AbhishekSalian/README.md

 **Talking about Me**
-- 🔭 I’m currently working on Non-Euclidean Geometric Deep Learning
+- 🔭 I’m currently working on Speech Signal Processing stuffs and Learning Julia
 - 💬 Ask me about Machine Learning, Data Science, IoT
 - Besides techie stuffs I love watching Sci-Fi movies
-- 🤓 Feel Free to contact me, will be happy to help.
+- 🤓 Feel Free to contact me, will be happy to help